jhipster/jhipster-guides/guides/01_creating_your_application.md

 8. Which _development_ database would you like to use?

 * H2, with its data stored on disk.
 This is a better option than running in-memory, as you won't lose your data upon application restart.
 * H2, running in-memory.
-This is easiest way to use JHipster, but your data will be lost when you restart your server.
+This is the easiest way to use JHipster, but your data will be lost when you restart your server.
-* The same database as the one you chose for production: it's a bit more complex to set up, but it should be better in the end to work on the same database as the one you will use in production.
+* The same database as the one you chose for production: a bit more complex to set up, but working on the same database as the one you will use in production should be better at the end.
 This is also the best way to use liquibase-hibernate as described in [the development guide](https://www.jhipster.tech/development/).

 Take the **data-stored-on-disk-based H2** stored one.